taraokelly/Graph-Theory-Assignment/README.md

 ### Creating Year Template:

+The following can be modified to add other years in the database; simply change the first line to the desired year: "CREATE (year:Academic_Yr {name: "x"})".
+Please note that the same year cannot be entered twice.

 Start with creating the academic year, adding the days and departments, and creating the necessary relationships between them for each semester.
 Then add the the times to each day.

 ```